Incomplete determinantal processes: from random matrix to Poisson statistics: Transition for 1-dimensional log-gases

 where

 Here, the function $G_V$ denotes the inverse of the integrated density of sates $F_V$, \eqref{IDS}. \ By the inverse function theorem, it exists in a neighborhood of any point $F_V(x_0)$ when $x_0\in\mathscr{I}_V$ and the map $\zeta_N$ is well-defined on any compact subset of $\R$ as long as the parameter $N$ is sufficiently large.
-The combinatorics of the cumulants of linear statistics of a determinantal process are associated with the map $\Upsilon_0$, see formulae \eqref{cumulant_0}--\eqref{Upsilon_0}.
-However, we deduce from the proof of proposition~2.2 in \cite{Lambert_a} that a similar asymptotics holds for any function $\Upsilon:\mho\to \R$.
-In particular, we get for any $m \ge 1$,
+Then, using Soshnikov's main combinatorial lemma, it was proved in \cite{Lambert_a} that